esfox/cool-js-code/frontend/javascript/README.md

-## Keep all js code in this folder ok pls ty
+## Keep all vanilla js code in this folder ok pls ty